 This typical Ligurian dish shows just how proud the Genovese are of their pesto.

-A common way to eat these paper thin sheets of fresh pasta (or 'silk handkerchiefs') is to forgo the oven or 'al forno' part entirely, to carefully boil each sheet in a pan (precision is key), and to slather pesto between each layer once on a serving plate.
+A common way to eat these paper thin sheets of fresh pasta (or 'silk handkerchiefs') is to forgo the oven or al forno part entirely, carefully boil each sheet in a pan (precision is key), and slather pesto between each layer once on a serving plate.
 Delicious, simple and very Ligurian.

 You'll also find lasagna served with pesto 'al forno' in lots of restaurants.
-No tomatoes to clarify, sheets are instead filled with lashings of fresh pesto, along with small cubes of potato and green beans (similar to a traditional bowl of trofie al pesto) with lots of lovely gooey béchamel sauce and cooked in the oven.
+No tomatoes, instead, sheets are filled with lashings of fresh pesto, along with small cubes of potato and green beans (similar to a traditional bowl of trofie al pesto) with lots of lovely gooey béchamel sauce and cooked in the oven.